Consumer_Finance - Predatory Lending

 How can I tell if a loan is predatory?

-There is no litmus test for what constitutes predatory lending.
+There is no litmus test for what makes up predatory lending.
 Warning signs that you should be on the lookout for include:

 - Extraordinarily high-interest rates